 Our staff comes with many years of experience in the fields of occupational therapy, special education, and adult services.
-Our staff-to-client ratio rarely exceeds 1:3 and often times is less.
-We hold great value in keeping these ratios low so we can provide training that is not a “one size fits all” approach, but rather customized to each individual's goals.
-The staff-to-client ratio truly allows for the opportunity to "teach" at any given time with a personalized touch.
-We believe our success has been built on carefully selecting a staff that brings the right level of experience and compassion for working with persons with disabilities.
+Our staff-to-participant ratio rarely exceeds 1:3 and often times is less!
+We hold great value in keeping these ratios low so we can provide training that is not “one size fits all” but instead is customized to each individual's goals.
+The staff-to-participant ratio truly allows for personalized teaching moments at any given time.
+We believe our success has been built on carefully selecting staff that bring the right level of experience, compassion, and excitement for working with persons with disabilities to The Haase House.

-Mary Haase is an occupational therapist and has additional degrees and/or certifications in special education, transition and autism.
-She has 30 years of experience working in many school districts and has advocated for families, as well as, her own son with autism, seizures and cognitive disabilities.
-Her certifications include: Transition Specialist, Autism Specialist.
-Mary's passion to leave her full-time job and start a business back in 2017 stemmed from the limited specialized program options her son had growing up and as he entered adulthood.
-Her main goal at THH is to help the many other families facing these same challenges.
-She provides direct services to clients as well as and developing curriculum and programming, and managing the staff at THH.
-She currently is the local family coordinator of a grant through the WI Persons with Developmental Disabilities Board.
+Mary Haase is an occupational therapist and has additional certifications as a Transition Specialist and an Autism Specialist.
+She has thirty years of experience working in various school districts and has long advocated for her own son with autism along with many other families and their loved ones with disabilities.
+Mary's passion to leave her full-time job and start a business back in 2017 stemmed from the limited specialized programming options available to her son in his youth and adulthood.
+Her main goal at THH is to help other families facing the same challenges.
+She provides direct services to participants, develops curriculum and programming, and manages THH staff.
+She also currently works as the local family coordinator of a grant through the WI Persons with Developmental Disabilities Board.

-Sara Vogel comes to us with a pre-social work undergraduate degree, and is pursuing a degree in Social Work at the University of Wisconsin-Oshkosh.
-She has been involved in coaching Special Olympics Basketball and Softball for 6 years, and is Class A and B certified.
-Sara has over 7 years of volunteer time with the Adaptive Sportsman.
-Sara has an older sibling with Special Needs which provides much compassion and life experiences that make her a great fit on our staff at THH.
-Her family is very involved in her community and it shows in her daily work at THH.
-She certainly can brighten up a room with her fun side!
+Sara Vogel comes to us with a Pre-Social Work undergraduate degree and is pursuing a degree in Social Work at the University of Wisconsin-Oshkosh.
+She has been involved in coaching Special Olympics Basketball and Softball for six years and is Class A and B certified.
+Sara has over seven years of volunteer time with the Adaptive Sportsman.
+She has an older sibling with Special Needs which provides her an abundant amount of compassion and life experience that makes her a great addition to THH.
+Her family is very involved in her community, and it shows in her daily work at THH.
+She certainly can brighten up a room with her wacky side!

-Judi lives in Mukwonago with her husband and two crazy dogs.
-She enjoys spending time with my family, gardening and various crafty things.
-I have 40 years of experience in bookkeeping.
-I am active in our community with the Tim Tebow Night to Shine, Special Olympics and was part of a family-led grant to help build options and plan for the futures of our young adults with disabilities.
-I believe strongly in self-determination!
+Judi Weyer lives in Mukwonago with her husband and two crazy dogs.
+She enjoys spending time with my family, gardening, and pursuing various crafty things.
+She has forty years of experience in bookkeeping and is active in our community with Tim Tebow's Night to Shine and the Special Olympics.
+She was also part of a family-led grant to help build options and plan for the futures of our young adults with disabilities.
+She believes strongly in self-determination!